sudotto/sudotto/README.md

 - yes

 stuff:
-- OS: debian
+- OS: arch (i couldn't take apt anymore it was awful)
-- DE: plasma
+- WM: hyprland
-- editor: vim
+- editor: neovim
-- main language: C
+- main language: C or C++ depending on the project